theiiienrique/theiiienrique.github.io/docs/wordpress.md

 <Step>

-Click **Publish** to publish your post, or **Schedule** if you scheduled the post to publish later.
+Click **Publish** to publish your post, or click **Schedule** if you scheduled the post to publish later.

 </Step>

 <Step>

-Confirm that you want to publish or schedule the post for publishing in the pre-publish checks.
+Confirm that you want to publish or schedule the post for publishing.

 </Step>